 “Saw III,” from Lionsgate and Twisted Pictures, received an overall grade of B from exit pollster CinemaScore.
 With a per-screen average of $10,612, the R-rated film was best received by the under-25 crowd.
 Divided pretty evenly male-female, “Saw III” stars Tobin Bell and Shawnee Smith as serial killers on the hunt.
 Darren Lynn Bousman directed the third installment and producers Mark Burg and Oren Koules have enlisted writers to create a fourth installment of the franchise for Halloween 2007.

-From Mexican director Alejandro Gonzalez Inarritu, "Babel" marked the highest opening gross for the filmmaker known for interweaving story lines and playing with time.
-From Inarritu's long-time writing partner Guillermo Arriaga, the R-rated drama stars Brad Pitt, Cate Blanchett and Gael Garcia Bernal.
-The film will bow in 13 additional markets this upcoming weekend before going wide Nov.
+From Mexican director Alejandro Gonzalez Inarritu, “Babel” marked the highest opening gross for the filmmaker known for interweaving story lines and playing with time.
+From Inarritu’s long-time writing partner Guillermo Arriaga, the R-rated drama stars Brad Pitt, Cate Blanchett and Gael Garcia Bernal.
+The film will bow in 13 additional markets this coming weekend before going wide Nov.
 10.

-In limited release, Newmarket Films bowed the controversial mockumentary "Death of a President" on 143 screens.
+In limited release, Newmarket Films bowed the controversial mockumentary “Death of a President” on 143 screens.
 The indie had trouble booking theaters because some opted out of playing the film due to its subject matter centering on the aftermath of the assassination of President George Bush.
-That must have effected grosses since the film earned a per-screen average of $1,970 for a total three-day cume of $281,778.
+That must have effected grosses because the film earned a per-screen average of $1,970 for a total three-day cume of $281,778.

 Weinstein Co. had better luck with its very limited release “Shut Up and Sing,” the political documentary centering on the firestorm surrounding the Dixie Chicks after lead singer Natalie Maines insulted President Bush.
 Opening on four screens, the film boasted a per-screen average of $12,526 and a cume of $50,103.

-Distributor IDP released the Samuel Goldwyn Film "Conversations With God" on 64 screens for a total gross of $150,355.
-Rocky Mountain Pictures opened "Color of the Cross" on 29 screens to a paltry $25,868.
+Distributor IDP released the Samuel Goldwyn Film “Conversations With God” on 64 screens for a total gross of $150,355.